accuguide/accuguide/README.md

 - `bun db:push` (applies schema changes)
 - `bun db:seed` (resets to seed data)

+If Docker is having issues regarding the volume location as a result of the upgrade from postgres:17 to postgres:18, running `docker compose down -v`, stopping all services, then doing the dev command again should fix it.

 ## Sponsors

 Please considering sponsoring Accuguide to ensure continued development and ability to keep this project free and open source!